Dr4cule/Mineflayer-Discord-bridge/README.md

 - If you find any issues or have suggestions for improvements, feel free to create a new issue or submit a pull request. 🙌

 ## License 📜

- [MIT](https://choosealicense.com/licenses/mit/)
+ Works on my machine 👍 💀
+ Hope it does on yours as well 😅 [MIT](https://choosealicense.com/licenses/mit/)